Who Is Daisy Ridley?

 Ridley had taken on work at a pub to make ends meet when it was announced that J.J.
 Abrams would helm the next installment of Star Wars.
 Upon hearing that the director was looking for fresh faces, Ridley pushed via her agent to read for a part.
 After approximately five auditions, Ridley received a call from Abrams stating she’d landed a role, not realizing that she would be playing one of the film’s lead characters.
 Eventually she discovered she was given the part of Rey, a desert-based scavenger who becomes embroiled in galactic intrigue upon finding information that could lead to missing Jedi warrior Luke Skywalker (Mark Hamill).

 She and another fellow newcomer to the Star Wars franchise, actor John Boyega, have developed a sturdy friendship while being seen as heralds of diversity to the series.
-Featuring returning characters such as Han Solo (Harrison Ford) and Princess Leia (Carrie Fisher), Star Wars: The Force Awakens opened on December 18, 2015, and immediately became a global phenomenon, earning almost $530 million worldwide during its opening weekend and breaking an array of box office records.
+Featuring old favorites from earlier installments such as Han Solo (Harrison Ford) and Princess Leia (Carrie Fisher), Star Wars: The Force Awakens opened on December 18, 2015; it immediately became a global phenomenon, earning almost $530 million worldwide during its opening weekend and breaking an array of box office records.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!